-Received date: May 02, 2013; Accepted date: May 30, 2013; Published date: June 03, 2013
+Received Date: May 02, 2013 / Accepted Date: May 30, 2013 / Published Date: Jun 03, 2013

 Antibiotic resistance is emerging at an alarming rate, outpacing current research and development efforts to combat this trend.
 As a result, many infectious diseases have become difficult to treat; in some cases, no treatment options exist.
 The search for new antibiotics must accelerate to avoid returning to the ‘pre-antibiotic’ era.
 Ancient remedies, including essential oils and their components, have been explored on a limited basis as a source of new antimicrobials.
 Many are known to possess significant antimicrobial activity against a wide range of microorganisms.
 Elucidation of the mechanism of action of these compounds may lead to identification new antibiotic targets.
 Such targets, once identified, may represent biosynthetic or regulatory pathways not currently inhibited by available drugs.
 Novel drugs and targets are vital for continued control of infectious diseases worldwide.

 Keywords: Essential oils; Antibiotic resistance; New antibiotics

 Not long ago, we thought we had conquered infectious disease.
 The scourge of mankind had been vanquished by the discovery of antibiotics.